Documentation Index

 Real-Time Messaging

-Once a chat is created, users can connect via WebSocket to:
+Once a chat is created, users can connect via WebSocket to:- Send messages in real-time

 - Receive streaming AI responses